Links on Android Authority may earn us a commission. Learn more.

 The Z Flip 3 put up nearly identical benchmark scores as the Z Fold 3, which meant it did well on CPU tests but was a little slower when the GPU was rated.
 It’s still well within the margin of 2021’s best devices, though it falls short of the phones we’ve seen so far in 2022.
 The Z Flip 3 managed to best a few phones on Android Authority‘s homegrown Speed Test G benchmark, which it ran in one minute 18 seconds.
 That’s quicker than the Galaxy S21 did with the same processor.

 Samsung was sure to include the latest wireless specs, which means sub-6GHz and mmWave 5G, as well as Wi-Fi 6E, and Bluetooth 5.2.
 Our review unit included a T-Mobile SIM card and we were able to test it out on T-Mobile’s mid-band 5G network in the greater New York City area.
 Download speeds were impressive across the board, but uploads lagged a bit behind what we saw on the Z Fold 3.
 The phone remained connected to T-Mobile’s 5G network the entire time we tested it.
 The Z Flip 3 also supports AT&T and Verizon’s 5G networks in the US, as well as various 5G networks around the world.

 - Software: The phone shipped with Android 11 and Samsung’s One UI 3.1.
-Samsung promised three years of system updates and four years of security updates, which is class-leading across the industry.
 One UI itself is the same version that’s available on the Z Fold 3, Galaxy S21, and other modern Galaxy phones.
 It’s a bit heavy-handed but offers plenty of flexibility when it comes to customization.
-Since launch, Samsung has begun to update the Z Flip 3 to Android 12 and One UI 4.
-In other words, Samsung is making good on its promises.
+The good news is that Samsung has already updated the Z Flip 3 to Android 12 and One UI 4.
 What’s more, Samsung has committed to offering four years of system updates and five years of security updates for the Z Flip 3, making it among the most supported phones available.